About Dixie Pauline, RH-AHG.

-Trained as a Wilderness First Responder and Emergency Medical Technician, Dixie Pauline has coordinated numerous herbal first aid and wellness spaces at gatherings, campaigns and frontline actions.
-Dixie is also a volunteer with MASHH (Medicine For All Seeking Health and Healing), a collective who provides herbal education, first aid and wellness clinics at large outdoor gatherings, resistance campaigns, and disaster zones in the Pacific West Coast.
+Also trained as a Wilderness First Responder and Emergency Medical Technician, Dixie Pauline has helped coordinate numerous herbal first aid and wellness spaces at gatherings and actions.
+Dixie has worked with MASHH (Medicine For All Seeking Health and Healing), a collective that has provided herbal education, first aid and wellness clinics at large outdoor gatherings, resistance campaigns, and disaster zones in the Pacific West Coast.

 Training & Experience:

 Registered Herbalist with the American Herbalist Guild (RhAHG) since 2014.